MicrosoftDocs/office-developer-client-docs/docs/access/access-desktop-database-reference/microsoft-ole-db-provider-for-microsoft-indexing-service.md

 </table>

+## See also

-**See Also**For specific implementation details and functional information about the Microsoft OLE DB Provider for Microsoft Indexing Service, consult the Microsoft OLE DB Programmer's Reference.
+For specific implementation details and functional information about the Microsoft OLE DB Provider for Microsoft Indexing Service, consult the Microsoft OLE DB Programmer's Reference.